wcarhart/locksmith/README.md

 ```
 gpg -c locksmith_user.lcksmth
 ```
+Enter a desired password.
 This will produce a file `locksmith_user.lcksmth.gpg`.
-You can now safely check this into your version control
+You can now safely check this into your version control.

 ## Usage and API
 ### Usage